foretspaisibles/bsdowl/doc/LaTeXDocument.md

 # Producing LaTeX documents

-On this page, you will learn how to use
+On this page, you will learn how to use **BSD Owl Scripts** to:
-BSD Owl Scripts (`bsdowl`) to:

-- produce simple documents and publish them on the file system;
+ - Produce simple LaTeX documents and publish them on the file system.
-- produce the bibliography of your LaTeX document with BIBTeX;
+ - Install or publish LaTeX documents.
+ - Produce LaTeX documents in various output formats.
-- produce the index of your LaTeX document;
+ - Produce *drafts* of LaTeX documents.
+ - Produce documents having more than one source file.
+ - Produce documents including METAPOST figures.
-- produce figures for your document with METAPOST;
+ - Produce standalone figures with METAPOST.
+ - Produce documents including BibTeX bibliographies
+ - Produce an index for a LaTeX document.
-- deal with documents having parts that need to be automatically generated;
+ - Produce documents having parts that need to be automatically generated, like tables or database reports.
-- deal with documents whose source spans across several directories;
+ - Deal with documents whose source spans across several directories.
-- produce standalone figures with METAPOST.
+ - Deal with a huge number of documents.

+There is a useful program called **latexmk** whose functionality partially overlaps what **BSD Owl Scripts** offers.
+These tools are however built under distinct, complementary perpsectives.
+Indeed **latexmk** focuses on the very production of a document, while **BSD Owl Scripts** allows to integrate the production of this document in the context of the production of a full project.
+The integration of **latexmk** in **BSD Owl Scripts** is planned.

-# Foreword: working with TeX or LaTeX
+## Foreword — Working with TeX or LaTeX

-There is multiple TeX formats in use, plain TeX and LaTeX are examples of such formats.
+There is multiple TeX formats in use, *plain TeX* and *LaTeX* are examples of such formats.
 The LaTeX format enjoys a wide community of users, so the module `latex.doc.mk` is used in examples.
-However most of the following applies to the module `tex.doc.mk` as well.
+However most of the following also applies to the module `tex.doc.mk` supporting *plain TeX*.
+It is easy to write a customised version of `latex.doc.mk` to support other TeX formats, if required.
 Some paragraphs in the sequel document mechanisms specific to `latex.doc.mk`, they are explicitly identified as such.

-# Simple use

-The preparation of a simple document with LaTeX itself is very easy, thus the use of `bsdowl` may at a first glance look like a useless complication instead of a simplification.
-It provides some useful features, however.

-## The first time
+## Produce simple LaTeX documents

-Assume the file `script.tex` holds your manuscript.
-Put it in a directory dedicated to your document, and create a `Makefile` file (note the leading capital) with the following
+Assume the file `script.tex` holds our manuscript.
+We put it in a directory dedicated to our document, and create a `Makefile` file (note the leading capital) with the following
 content: